Four risks to your home, and how to combat them

 Home insurance is your safety net if disaster strikes.
-It’s designed to cover the cost of repairing or rebuilding your home, and structures such as outbuildings, garages, perimeter walls and pools.
+It’s designed to cover the cost of repairing or rebuilding your home, and structures such as outbuildings, garages, fences and pools.

 While insurance provides peace of mind, it’s a good idea to be aware of the hazards your home could face, and the steps you can take to protect it.